bachi55/topological-sorting/README.md

   However, matrices created like this have special structure.
 Maybe a "more random" adjacency-matrix would be better?
 Another [scripts/createRandomDAG-evenMoreRandom.R] has been implemented, which is creating random DAG by adding edges randomly and thereby keeping the DAG property.
 This strategy turned out to be to slow.
 Therefor the [scripts/createRandomDAG-moreRandom.R] has been implemented, to create a DAGs with a more complicated structure.
 It is exploited, that two different DAGs with edges only in one direction between those DAGs can be processed parallel.
 Or in other words, the sorting is not given with the node-id.

-  Anyway, measurements turned out, that there is no different in the ranking of sorting algorithms using a more random test-DAG.
+  Anyway, measurements (comparison between [scripts/createRandomDAG.R] and [scripts/createRandomDAG-moreRandom.R])showed, that there is no different in the ranking of sorting algorithms using a more random test-DAG.

 Summary:
 --------